 Utilities are right behind transportation – another expense that just has to be paid.

 Average Costs Breakdown

 The problem with Lithuania is that the prices are coming up to average euro-zone levels, yet the salary growth is slow, which makes it impossible for an average consumer to buy all necessities.

-However, other statistics state that prices and wages alike have been going up at about 6% annually since Lithuania has joined EU.
+However, other statistics state that prices and wages alike have been going up at about 6% annually since Lithuania joined the EU.

-Whatever the case, the matter of fact is that the average monthly net salary is around 800$, which means that an average citizen of Lithuania has to set aside about a half of their salary in order to just pay rent.
+Whatever the case, the matter of fact is that the average monthly net salary is around 1148.22$, which means that an average citizen of Lithuania has to set aside about half of their salary in order to just pay rent.

 What About Travel Safety in Lithuania?

 Lithuania Safety Overview

 READ THE FULL REPORT: Lithuania Safety ReviewSafety Index:

 - PICKPOCKETS RISK : MEDIUM